there is unseen help. When your goal is detailed and clear, the help stays on task with maximum efficiency.

 - Do you sit back undecided and say, “Oh, whatever is best“?

 Life provides hardships and challenges so that you’ll wake up and start doing the uncomfortable things that help you become your best self.
 That’s why the hardships are a gift.
-The painful site delays and setbacks have been a gift, to teach us this important lesson.
+The painful site delays and setbacks became a gift, to teach us this important lesson.

 So, if you care about the outcome of your goal, and if you care about how quickly and inexpensively it is realized, then take responsibility for your life and write a ‘spec’.
-Write your goals in detail, as though you were describing exactly how the finished project (your life) will look when it’s done.
+Write your goals in detail, in present-tense, as though you were describing exactly how the finished project (your life) will look when it’s done.

 So, create that well-documented ‘spec’.
 Or if you’re not a techie, maybe it’s easier to imagine that you have some kind of an angelic ‘foreman’ waiting for your blueprint.

-Sure, you could probably still achieve almost any goal without a blueprint or a ‘spec’; but the time, energy, and money lost from meandering and course-correcting can easily set you back so far that you may run out of steam entirely before the dream is realized.
+Sure, you could probably still achieve almost any goal without a blueprint or a ‘spec’; but the time, energy, and money lost from meandering and course-correcting can set you back so far that you may run out of steam entirely before the dream is realized.